Orthogonal Complements

 https://embed.grasple.com/exercises/3e9132d6-c280-4361-a653-002ad50b4784?id=91433

-Find a basis for the orthogonal complement of the column space.
+Find a basis for the orthogonal complement of the column space of a matrix.